 Just in time for Christmas, my fun contributor Kim from Sweet Red Poppy is sharing a cute pennant banner tutorial.
 The great thing about this is that you can make it now for Christmas, but you can make it reversible so that the other side is ready for Valentine’s Day!
 Check this out!

-And here’s a Valentine’s version:
+You saw the Christmas version and here’s a Valentine’s version:

-Reversible Pennant Banner Tutorial:
+Reversible Fabric Christmas Banner Tutorial:

 - ½ yard Christmas fabric

 If you want your pennant banner to feature more than one print on each side, you will need approximately 1/4 yard of each fabric to yield two triangles.